 For example, data enrichment modules can search public sources for insights, from candidates’ social media posts and professional publications to red flags like offensive language or invalid past employment.

 Whatever the software compiles, you can explore to learn more about a candidate and decide whether they fit the job.
-In the end, you can feel confident in the people you hire and not worry about letting criminals through the door.
+Ultimately, you can feel confident in your hiring people and not worry about letting criminals through the door.

 Don’t Neglect Identity Verification Tools When Hiring and Onboarding

-You can’t manually validate hundreds or thousands of job applicants no matter how detail-oriented you are.
+No matter how detail-oriented you are, you can’t manually validate hundreds or thousands of job applicants.
 Fatigue or a moment’s lapse in judgment can make you miss red flags here and there.

 That’s where identity verification software and techniques come in handy to help with the authentication process.
-The technology can take care of things like submitting proof of ID, biometric scans, and information gathering.
+The technology can handle things like submitting proof of ID, biometric scans, and information gathering.

 Your eyes and mind can focus on tailoring this system to your company’s needs, planning the hiring and onboarding process, and combing applications full of details provided by the candidates and your data enrichment tools.